Business Plan Startup Costs Template

 When seeking a bank loan, you will need to provide information about assets that can be used as collateral for the loan and estimate their value.
 You'll need to provide supporting documents for these estimates.

 Starting a restaurant is often expensive because of the need for special facilities and equipment.
 These items can sometimes be leased, which can reduce your initial costs.
 Don't forget to account for costs like menu creation, supplier sources, cleaning services, and uniforms.

 Home businesses are often less expensive to run than other types of start-ups.
 That's because you already pay for utilities, office space, furniture, and internet services.
 In fact, those who qualify can deduct some of these items on their income tax returns.

 Web-based businesses are also affordable, particularly if you can create your own website.
 However, you may need to budget for custom database creation, hosting services, website design and development, and search engine optimization.
 Online retail businesses will also need to pay usage fees if they sell through eBay, Amazon, or similar storefronts.

 When making a budget, new franchise owners should also account for monthly franchise dues, fixed franchise fees, and cooperative marketing fees.
 You can get more information on these costs from the corporate office for your franchise.

 If you need help with startup costs for your business plan, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.